FFMS/ffms2/doc/ffms2-changelog.md

 # FFmpegSource2 Changelog

 - 2.21
+  - Add missing constants for log levels (Myrsloik)
-  - Fix bad decoder flush that discarded the palette of raw video (Myrsloik)
+  - Fix bad decoder flush that discards the palette of raw video (Myrsloik)
-  - Removed the SWScale function from Avisynth since SWScale is useless (Myrsloik)
+  - Remove the SWScale function from Avisynth since SWScale is useless (Myrsloik)
   - Fix common framerate correction (Myrsloik)
   - vapoursource: The framerate and frame durations are now normalized (Myrsloik)
   - vapoursource: Add support for outputting the alpha channel too (Myrsloik)
   - vapoursource: Fix resizer selection so bicubic isn't always used (Myrsloik)
   - vapoursource: Set chroma location and full colorspace information (Myrsloik)
-  - Added support for indexing files with more than 32 tracks and the possibility to skip indexing of video tracks (Myrsloik)
+  - Add support for indexing files with more than 32 tracks and the possibility to skip indexing of video tracks (Myrsloik)
   - The Avisynth plugin now sets all per frame variables in all modes to avoid ugly and slow FFInfo() errors (Myrsloik)
   - vapoursource: Fix crash on single frame files (Myrsloik)
   - Remove the Matroska and Haali demuxers (qyot27, Plorkyeran)